black0017/MedicalZooPytorch/README.md

 ## Beta release - work in progress!
 Although this work was initially focused on **3D multi-modal brain MRI segmentation** we are slowly adding more architectures and dataloaders.
 Stay tuned!

+## Quick Start
+- If you want to quickly understand the foundamental concepts we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article"), which provides a high level overview of all the aspects of medical image segmentation and deep learning.

+- Alternatively, you can create a virtual enviroment and install the requirements.
+Check installation folder for more instructions.

 ## New released cool features (03/2020)

 1. Batch size training support